dzewelina/Northcoders-News-BE/README.md

 ```
 GET /api/articles/:article_id/comments
 ```
-Get all the comments for a individual article
+Returns all the comments for an individual article

 ```
 POST /api/articles/:article_id/comments
 ```
-Add a new comment to an article.
-This route requires a JSON body with a comment key and value pair e.g: {"comment": "This is my new comment"}
+Adds a new comment to an article.
+Requires body with a comment key and value pair, e.g: {"comment": "This is my new comment"}

 ```
 GET /api/articles/:article_id
 ```
-Get an article by article id
+Returns an article for specified id

 ```
 PUT /api/articles/:article_id
 ```
 Increment or Decrement the votes of an article by one.
-This route requires a vote query of 'up' or 'down' e.g: /api/articles/:article_id?vote=up
+Requires a vote query of 'up' or 'down', e.g: /api/articles/:article_id?vote=up

 ```
 PUT /api/comments/:comment_id
 ```
 Increment or Decrement the votes of a comment by one.
-This route requires a vote query of 'up' or 'down' e.g: /api/comments/:comment_id?vote=down
+Requires a vote query of 'up' or 'down', e.g: /api/comments/:comment_id?vote=down

 ```
 DELETE /api/comments/:comment_id